confidential-computing/governance/project-progression-policy.md

 **Governing Board Vote**

 Once both technical and legal reviews are completed satisfactorily the Governing Board will vote at its next available meeting.
-Upon acceptance by the board a project charter prepared.
+Upon acceptance by the board a project charter is prepared.
 This charter document must be included in the project's main repository.

 ## III.
 Project Stages - Definitions & Expectations
 Every Consortium project has an associated maturity level.
 Proposed projects should state their preferred maturity level.
 There are four maturity levels under this Project Progression Policy: